How to measure out your life

 I have a few answers to that.
 Just in practical terms, as a git-’er-done prime, a day’s a nice chunk: you can knock off a significant task in a single concentrated push.
 I reckon there’s also something poetic about one spin of the Earth: from light to dark to light again: that feels like a microcosm of a whole life.
 People have been thinking in these terms for a very long time.
 I suppose that’s why we say Seize the Day! and not, you know, Seize the Fortnight!

 But ultimately, the answer is no. There’s nothing uniquely beneficial to thinking in days.
-I do believe it’s useful to mentally fillet our alloted three-score-and-ten into smaller bits than that that (we simply cannot get our head around a whole lifespan), but what those bits are is a personal choice.
+I do believe it’s useful to mentally fillet our alloted three-score-and-ten into smaller bits than that (we simply cannot get our head around a whole lifespan), but what those bits are is a personal choice.

 Oliver Burkeman found it handy – and lucrative! – to portion the lifespan into weeks: the 4,000 or so of them that we get, on average.
 (If you think of each week of your life as a .05 carat diamond – the size one might find in an engagement ring – then a life’s worth of diamonds would fit in a tablespoon.
 The moral: You don’t have as long as you think you have.)
 Many Buddhists would say that the only unit of time that really matters is the moment.
 This one, now.

 There’s value in exploring in both directions – thinking small and thinking big.
-Tim Urban has made a cottage of industry of presenting long timelines such a way that you can appreciate their largeness – and strangely, at the same time, their ephemerality.
+Tim Urban has made a cottage industry of presenting long timelines in such a way that you can appreciate their largeness – and strangely, at the same time, their ephemerality.
 “I prefer the time of insects to the time of stars,” Nobel laureate Wisława Szymborska wrote in her lovely poem “Possibilities.”

 So let’s cover the spread, shall we?
 Depending on your circumstances, it might make sense to consider your life in increments of …